If you’ve been searching high and low for how to DIY a faux wood bedroom feature wall, you’re in the right place friend!

 It worked out really well and we were both so happy with the end result.

-My husband had a friend helping him with the project and no lie, it only took them two hours to get the wall up.
+My husband had a friend helping him with the project and no lie, it only took them three hours to get the wall up.

-If you’ve been researching and pondering a faux wood feature wall, go for it!
+If you’ve been researching and pondering a sheet panel feature wall, go for it!
 It makes a stunning statement in any room.

 We have friends who installed this same paneling in their home, not just in their bedroom but also in their basement family room for a feature wall.